playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shadows.md

 Enabling shadows has performance implications:

-* For each shadow casting directional or spot light, the scene must be rendered once into a shadowmap every frame.
-Point light shadows are far more expensive since the scene is rendered six times per light (the shadowmap is stored as a 6-sided cube map).
-Rendering the scene into shadowmaps places load on both the CPU and the GPU.
+* For each shadow casting directional or spot light, the scene must be rendered once into a shadow map every frame.
+Point light shadows are far more expensive since the scene is rendered six times per light (the shadow map is stored as a 6-sided cube map).
+Rendering the scene into shadow maps places load on both the CPU and the GPU.
-* Using a greater shadowmap resolution with generate crisper shadows but the GPU must fill more shadowmap pixels and therefore this may affect frame rate.
+* Using a greater shadow map resolution with generate crisper shadows but the GPU must fill more shadow map pixels and therefore this may affect frame rate.
 * Selecting soft shadows (PCF3x3) for the shadow sample type on a shadow receiving material is more expensive on the GPU versus the hard shadows option.

 [1]: /images/user-manual/graphics/shadows/doom3_shadows.jpg